zeek/zeek/scripts/base/init-bare.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``".state"``

-   Specifies a directory for Bro to store its persistent state.
+   Specifies a directory for Zeek to store its persistent state.
 All globals can be declared persistent via the :zeek:attr:`&persistent` attribute.

 .. zeek:id:: state_write_delay